-The RWS 34 (or RWS Model 34) from Diana of Germany is one of the most popular spring-piston rifles known today.
+The RWS 34 (or RWS Model 34) from Germany is one of the most popular spring-piston rifles known today.
 Many air gun enthusiasts have one of these fine air guns in their possession and use it for plinking and fun shooting.
 However, many individuals miss out on the hunting uses this fine example of German engineering brings to the table.
 Many people consider the RWS 34 an heirloom and legacy that is passed from father to son and mother to daughter.
 View all RWS Model 34 airguns.

 I have been shooting the RWS 34 for a number of years now, having owned one or two in the past.
 Air guns at my house tend to come and stay for awhile, then move on to another worthy owner who shows interest in it while I’m at the range or shooting with a group of friends.
 So when my new RWS showed up on the porch from Umarex, I decided to write a brief article on the hunting uses of the RWS Model 34.

 When you hunt with an air gun, you will find there are debates in the air gun world as to which caliber is best for different game.
 I consider the .22 the best all-around caliber if you are going to own just one air gun…but where’s the fun in that?
 As you hunt more often and learn the differences in the calibers and their effectiveness, you’ll find the ability of the shooter a bigger factor than the caliber of the air gun in question.
 The rifle I ordered was a .177 caliber, and I quickly opened up a tin of RWS Superdomes and began breaking in the gun.